Storm’s Natasha Howard denies domestic-abuse allegations, accuses wife of stabbing her and taking nearly $600,000

 “The organization is aware of the recent allegations against Natasha.
 We are in communication with the league and looking into them,” Storm co-owner Lisa Brummel and CEO/GM Alicia Valavanis said in a statement July 13.

 The WNBA has conducted another recent investigation involving alleged domestic violence.
-On Tuesday, Los Angeles Sparks guard Riquna Williams was suspended without pay for a league-record 10 games after a December 2018 incident in which authorities say she attacked her former girlfriend at a Florida home.
+On Tuesday, Los Angeles Sparks guard Riquna Williams was suspended without pay for 10 games after a December 2018 incident in which authorities say she attacked her former girlfriend at a Florida home.

 Williams was arrested April 29 and charged with two felony counts, one involving the assault of an individual with whom she was in a relationship and the other involving a threat to another person with a firearm.